isc-projects/bind9/doc/notes/notes-current.rst

 Security Fixes
 ~~~~~~~~~~~~~~

-- Sending non-zero opcode via DoT or DoH channels would trigger an assertion
+- Sending DNS messages with the OPCODE field set to anything other than
+  QUERY (0) via DNS-over-TLS (DoT) or DNS-over-HTTPS (DoH) channels
-  failure in ``named``.
+  triggered an assertion failure in ``named``.
 This has been fixed.

-  ISC would like to thank Ville Heikkila of Synopsys Cybersecurity Research
+  ISC would like to thank Ville Heikkila of Synopsys Cybersecurity
-  Center for responsibly disclosing the vulnerability to us. :gl:`#2787`
+  Research Center for bringing this vulnerability to our attention.
+  :gl:`#2787`

 - Named failed to check the opcode of responses when performing refresh,
   stub updates, and UPDATE forwarding.
 This could lead to an assertion